Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-II/06-Full-Stack/2-full-stack-workflow/2-crud.md

 }
 ```

-Here we immediately update the frontend state after a successful API response, keeping the UI in sync without requiring a refetch.
+Here we immediately update the frontend state after a successful API response, keeping the UI in sync **without requiring a refetch.**

 ---

 ### Update a Task (PUT)

 Updating a task requires sending the task’s ID along with the updated data.
+We will send our `PUT` request to the endpoint that includes our tasks id and the object holding the edited state of the task.
+We ensure the request is successful and return the updated task or if unsuccessful we return `null`.

 ```jsx
 // utilities.jsx